 - Autumn, parent teacher meeting, teachers give parents a progress update

 - Winter, mid-year report, reporting against criteria and providing written comments

 - Spring, parent teacher meeting, teachers give parents a progress update

 - Summer, final report, reporting against criteria, providing a written comment

-For more information please view the ISUtrecht Assessment Policy, Academic Honesty Policy and Promotion Procedure which can be found on the policies page.
+For more information please view the ISUtrecht Assessment Policy, Academic Integrity Policy and Promotion Procedure which can be found on the policies page.